A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Results

-\paragraph{outline} The following subsections introduce several realistic ODNP-related examples of how DCCT visualizes the transformation of the complete signal, from raw signal, through phasing and alignment, and ultimately to integration of the real part of the signal.
+\paragraph{outline} The remaining results introduce several realistic examples of how the \gls{dcct} map visualizes the transformation of the data from raw signal, through phasing and alignment, and ultimately through integration of the real part of the signal.
+Importantly, the \gls{dcct} schema provides a means for organizing and visualizing the data that enables the validation, implementation, and optimization of these algorithms for the purpose of analyzing \gls{odnp} data.
+Here, \cref{sec:exampleIR,sec:exampleEp,sec:integration} are specifically attuned to acquiring \gls{odnp} data while \cref{sec:phasingDCCT,sec:alignDCCT,sec:exampleRM,sec:lineshapeDCCT} should prove of more general interest.